yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-view.markdown

 weight: 200
 ---

+{% summary %}{%endsummary%}

+{%comment%}

 {% summary %} A Local View allows the client application to cache specific data based on client's criteria at the client memory address and have it updated automatically by the space when that data changes.{% endsummary %}

 # Introduction
+{%endcomment%}

-A **Local View** is a [Client Side Cache](./client-side-caching.html) that maintains a subset of the master space's data.
+A **Local View** is a Client Side Cache that maintains a subset of the master space's data.
 The Local View allows the client to read distributed data without performing any remote calls.

 Data is streamed into the client's local view based on predefined criteria (a collection of [SQLQuery](./query-sql.html) objects).
 These criteria are specified by the client when the local view is created.